sveinbjornt/searchfs/README.md

 <img src="http://sveinbjorn.org/images/executable_icon.jpg" width="128" height="128" alt="executable icon" style="float: right; margin-left: 20px; margin-bottom: 20px;" align="right">

-`searchfs` is a macOS command line tool to quickly search by filename on HFS+ and APFS volumes.
+`searchfs` is a macOS command line tool to quickly search by filename on entire HFS+ and APFS volumes.
 Searching takes place at the driver level using the file system catalog.
-This means the volume's entire directory tree can be scanned much faster than with a standard recursive filename search using `find`.
+This means the volume's directory tree can be scanned much faster than with a standard recursive filename search using `find`.
 Due to limitations in the underlying Darwin API, only case-insensitive filename matching is supported at this time.

 ## Download

-* [Download binary](https://sveinbjorn.org/files/software/searchfs.zip) (~20 KB, Intel 64-bit, macOS 10.8 or later)
+* [Download searchfs binary](https://sveinbjorn.org/files/software/searchfs.zip) (~20 KB, Intel 64-bit, macOS 10.8 or later)
 * [searchfs man page](https://sveinbjorn.org/files/manpages/searchfs.1.html)

 ## Performance